Article Categories

 Installing required packages

-After installing all necessary packages, now it is time to configure your system settings according to this release's requirements.
+After installing all necessary packages, configure your system settings according to this release's requirements.
 System configuration varies from version to version, so you must follow specific instructions provided by Red Hat or CentOS documentation.
-Some common areas of configuration include Network settings, Firewall rules, SELinux configurations, and Kernel parameters.

 Troubleshooting Common Issues

-If it's a dependency conflict issue, one can try resolving it by either removing conflicting packages or downgrading them to compatible versions.
-Similarly, in case of rollback errors, one may need to reinstall some packages that were removed during removal of current minor release version before proceeding with downgrade process again.
+If dependency conflicts arise, try resolving them by removing conflicting packages or downgrading them to compatible versions.
+For rollback errors, reinstall packages that were removed during the current minor release removal before proceeding with the downgrade process again.

 Conclusion